daattali/beautiful-jekyll/_posts/2020-08-16-how-to-design-a-simple-cleaning-routine.md

 - loop planning
 - bare minimum day
 comments: true
+description: Aspects of a simple cleaning routine to help you build your own.

 ---
 Having a family means that there is always cleaning and tidying to be done.
 No kidding, right?
 I think I was at the number of two kids that I felt stressed out by the house...trying to keep on top of all things at all times.
 I remember a good friend of mine laughing, telling me it'll eventually come crashing down (or something like that).
 She was right.
 I'm at four kids now and I've finally realized that nope.
 I cannot (and will not) stay on top of all things in the house.
 Unless I wanted to make that my life's work.
 And I have other things that are life giving to me than that, so enter a simple cleaning routine.